wootar/luaos/index.md

 Then install GCC, libelf-dev if your on ubuntu or debian

+If your using arch or any arch based distro (eg Artix) install base-devel and libelf

 Once done, cd into the repo and run `make` then `make kernel`